Davao City, officially known as the City of Davao, is a highly urbanized city in the island of Mindanao, Philippines.

 It is said that this city is somewhat dangerous because of the terrorist attacks that have been happening in the past couple of years on Mindanao Island.

-However, the situation is not that grave and the city is actually a lot safer for tourists and foreigners than it is rumoured.
+However, the situation is not that grave and the city is a lot safer for tourists and foreigners than it is rumored.

 Warnings & Dangers in Davao City

 OVERALL RISK : MEDIUM

 The criminal activity in Davao City has increased greatly during the past couple of years.
 However, this criminal activity, for the most part, doesn't concern tourists.
 You should be careful in tourist hotspots because these are the places where most thefts and pickpocketing occur, and that violent crime exists, too.